The Fundamental Subspaces of Ensemble Kalman Inversion: Introduction

 We focus on a basic version of EKI from~\cite{iglesias2013ensemble} and presented in \Cref{alg:EKI}, noting that other EKI methods can be viewed as variations on this theme.
 Throughout this work, $\E$ and $\cov$ denote the \textit{true} expected value and covariance, respectively; whereas $\sfE$ and $\sfCov$ denote the \textit{empirical} (sample) mean and covariance operators, respectively: given $J\in\mathbb{N}$ samples $\{\ba^{(j)}\}_{j=1}^J$ and $\{\bb^{(j)}\}_{j=1}^J$, we define $\sfE[\ba^{(1:J)}] = \frac1J\sum_{j=1}^J \ba^{(j)}$, and

 and $\sfCov[\ba^{(1:J)}] = \sfCov[\ba^{(1:J)},\ba^{(1:J)}]$. \Cref{alg:EKI} prescribes the evolution of an ensemble of $J$ particles, $\{\bv_i^{(1)},\ldots,\bv_i^{(J)}\}$, initialized at $i = 0$ in some way, e.g., by drawing from a suitable prior distribution, and subsequently updated for $i = 1,2,3,$ etc. Those familiar with ensemble Kalman \textit{filtering} methods will recognize familiar elements in \Cref{alg:EKI}.
 Indeed, one way to obtain \Cref{alg:EKI} is to apply the ensemble Kalman filter to a system whose dynamics are given by the identity map in the ``forecast" step of the filter.
-The connection to the ensemble Kalman filter also motivates the perturbation of the observations by random noise in Step 7; these perturbations ensure unbiased estimates of the filtering statistics in the linear Gaussian setting.
+The connection to Kalman filtering gives rise to two versions of the method: in Step 6 of \Cref{alg:EKI}, the observations can either be perturbed by random noise\footnote{\Cref{alg:EKI} adds these perturbations to the observed \textit{data}, $\by$, in line with both the EKI literature as well as historical ensemble Kalman filtering literature.
+Note that after substituting $\by_i^{(j)}=\by+\beps_i^{(j)}$ into the update in Step 7, $\beps_i^{(j)}$ can alternatively be viewed as a perturbation to the \textit{forecast observations}, $\bH\bv_i^{(j)}$~\cite{hodyssEnsembleStateEstimation2011,vetra-carvalhoStateoftheartStochasticData2018}.
+In the filtering context, the work~\cite{van2020consistent} shows that this alternative interpretation is more consistent with the underlying statistical inference problem.}, yielding Stochastic EKI (also called the `noisy'~\cite{schillings2018convergence,bungert2023complete} or the `perturbed observations'~\cite{zhang2010ensemble,van2020consistent} case), or the observation perturbation can be set to zero, yielding Deterministic EKI (also called the `noise-free' or `clean data' case~\cite{schillings2017analysis,bungert2023complete}).
+In the ensemble Kalman \textit{filter}, these stochastic perturbations ensure unbiased estimates of the filtering statistics.
+In ensemble Kalman \textit{inversion}, numerical evidence suggests that the stochastic perturbations improve performance in nonlinear inverse problems~\cite{iglesias2013ensemble}.

+There is a very rich body of literature developing convergence theory for EKI, including convergence analyses of either mean-field limits of the iteration (equivalent to an infinitely large ensemble)~\cite{calvello2022ensemble,ding2021ensemble}, or continuous-time limits, in which the deterministic iteration becomes a system of coupled ordinary differential equations (ODEs)~\cite{bungert2023complete,schillings2017analysis,schillings2018convergence} and the stochastic iteration becomes a system of coupled stochastic differential equations (SDEs)~\cite{blomker2018strongly,blomker2019well,blomker2022continuous}).
+The O/SDE solutions at $t=1$ can be shown to approximate a Bayesian posterior distribution, and some works derive sampling methods by numerically integrating the O/SDE from $t=0$ to $t=1$.
+In contrast, as $t\to\infty$, solutions to the O/SDEs can be shown to converge to the solution of the least-squares problem~\eqref{eq: least squares problem}.
+In this paper, our focus is on this latter case, in which the basic version of EKI in \Cref{alg:EKI} can be viewed as a discretization from $t=0$ to $t=\infty$ of the underlying O/SDE with unit time step.